rprat-pro/MATools/README.md

 #### Activate MATrace

-The default mode of MATrace works in serial and MPI but this tool is disabled.
-MATrace can be activated with this routine:
+By default, MATrace is disabled for both serial and MPI modes.
+To activate MATrace, you can use the following routine:

 ```
 MATools::MATrace::Optional::active_MATrace_mode();
 ```
-This routine has to be called by the MATools::Finalise() routine.
+Please note that this routine should be called before the MATools::Finalize() routine.

 #### Activate OpenMP mode

-This is special mode of MATrace, tasks are labelled by a thread id instead of an mpi process id.
-We use a different way to capture chrono sections:
+OpenMP mode is a special mode in MATrace where tasks are labeled by thread ID instead of MPI process ID.
+In this mode, a different approach is used to capture chrono sections.
+Here's an example:

 ```
 #pragma omp parallel ...